-The biggest challenge with data today isn’t how to handle it from a technical and technological point of view.
-Rather, it's about turning data into valuable insights necessary to predict the optimal next step of the design iteration.
+The biggest challenge with data today isn’t how to handle it from a technical point of view.
+Rather, it's about turning data into actionable insights.

 The biggest challenge with data today isn’t how to handle it from a technical point of view. it's about turning data into valuable insights necessary to predict the optimal next step of the design iteration.

-In other words, having more data doesn't necessarily imply added value.
-No matter how detailed, the datasets deriving from product design simulations remain meaningless, and therefore valueless, as long as they're not put into context.
-Data starts becoming insightful only once you start interpreting it from a certain perspective, with a certain set of questions in mind aimed at discovering patterns and connections that matter to drive your decisions.
+Having more data doesn't necessarily imply added value.
+No matter how detailed, the datasets deriving from simulation remain meaningless as long as they're not put into context.
+Data starts becoming insightful only once you start addressing it with a certain set of questions in mind aimed at discovering patterns and connections that drive your decisions.

-If you’ve ever worked with massive Excel sheets packed with data you understand the difficulty of extracting useful information.
-Rows and columns of numbers do not have a meaning of their own and it's almost impossible to spot any relevant correlation or pattern at a first glance.
+If you’ve ever worked with massive Excel sheets you understand the difficulty of extracting useful information.
+Rows and columns do not have a meaning of their own.
+It's almost impossible to spot any relevant correlation or pattern at a first glance.

 To get useful insights, simulation data must be delivered in a way that you are able to process.
-This is why at ESTECO we keep working to offer you all the key data handling capabilities from managing raw data to data mining with highly sophisticated tools, to interpreting and turning them into actionable insights.
+This is why at ESTECO we keep working to offer you powerful data management capabilities.

 Pre-processing data: Filter, Highlight, Spot correlations